 Click here if you intend to apply.

-Taking the GRE is a requirement of the Master's level application process, unless you have been awarded a degree at the Doctoral level (PhD, JD, EdD, etc).
+Taking the GRE is a requirement of the Master's level application process for US citizens and permanent residents of teh US, unless you have been awarded a degree at the Doctoral level (PhD, JD, EdD, etc).
 If you have a doctoral level degree you are exempt from this requirement.
 Having earned a Master's level degree does NOT exempt you from taking the exam.
 Occasionally, the Admissions committee will waive the requirement for the GRE for an applicant who has earned a Master's Level degree in theology, divinity, or a closely related discipline and who has an exemplary academic record.
 If you have earned a previous theological degree and wish to request a waiver, you may do so by addressing your request in a brief letter to the admissions committee in which you outline your rationale for requesting the waiver.
 The committee will give a decision about waiving the requirement once they have reviewed your transcripts of work completed for the first theological degree.